dhibbin/LexiSelect/docs/research/Investigating AI Frontends.md

 - It is relatively simple to set up using docker, although this could be better
 - It has the second largest user base with 29.8k stars and 3.2k forks

-Developers can add functionality to the front end using the [pipelines](https://github.com/open-webui/pipelines)system.
+Developers can add functionality to the front end using the [pipelines](https://github.com/open-webui/pipelines) system.
 However, this only seems to add non-UI functionality, only being able to filter content and pipe input/outputs to the AI to other programs.
 As far as I can tell there isn't any options for creating custom UI elements using this system.

 ## [Text-Generation-WebUI](https://github.com/oobabooga/text-generation-webui)
 Text-Generation-WebUI is an AI front end designed specifically for LLMs.